 If you decide to wait, I also recommend that you consider obtaining another credit card with a relatively low borrowing limit but not use the card.
 Sometimes having at least two loan accounts, such as credit cards, can boost your credit score even if you do not use one the cards.
 This is because you have further established your credit history plus you have access to additional borrowing capacity.

 So your financing alternatives are to apply for the mortgage now and potentially pay a higher mortgage rate or wait to apply and potentially benefit from an improved score.
 Waiting may also enable you to save more money for your down payment or closing costs.

-The negatives of waiting are that there is no guaranty that your credit score will increase or how long it will take for your score to change.
+The negatives of waiting are that there is no guaranty that your credit score will increase or how long it takes for your score to change.
 Waiting also exposes you to the risk that mortgage rates increase over the next several months, which is out of your control.
-So even if you wait and your score improves, mortgage rates could increase due to market conditions and you end up in the same place you would be if you applied for the loan now.
+So even if you wait and your score improves, rates could increase due to market conditions and you could end up with the same loan terms.

 One option is to apply for the mortgage today and buy the home you want.
-If your credit score improves in the future you could potentially refinance your mortgage at a lower interest rate if you wait at least a year after your loan closes.
-It is important to reiterate that no one really knows where interest rates will be in a year but this is one possible scenario available to you.
+If your credit score improves in the future you could potentially refinance your mortgage at a lower interest rate if you wait at least six months after your loan closes.
+It is important to reiterate that no one really knows what interest rates will be in the future but this is one possible scenario available to you.
 My preliminary advice is that you apply for the mortgage now but the answer for your really depends on your individual circumstances.

 Understand the steps you can take to boost your credit score before you apply for a loan including checking your score several months in advance and identifying and resolving any negative credit issues you find